"The U.S. Food and Drug Administration today approved Taltz (ixekizumab) to treat adults with moderate-to-severe plaque

-Lipid elevations occur in 25% to 50% of patients treated with SORIATANE.
+Lipid elevations occur in 25% to 50% of subjects treated with SORIATANE.
 Triglyceride increases sufficient to be associated with pancreatitis are much less common, although fatal fulminant pancreatitis has been reported.
 There have been rare reports of pancreatitis during therapy with SORIATANE in the absence of hypertriglyceridemia.

 SORIATANE and other retinoids administered orally have been associated with cases of pseudotumor cerebri (benign intracranial hypertension).
 Some of these events involved concomitant use of isotretinoin and tetracyclines.
 However, the event seen in a single patient receiving SORIATANE was not associated with tetracycline use.
 Early signs and symptoms include papilledema, headache, nausea and vomiting, and visual disturbances.
 Patients with these signs and symptoms should be examined for papilledema and, if present, should discontinue SORIATANE immediately and be referred for neurological evaluation and care.
 Since both SORIATANE and tetracyclines can cause increased intracranial pressure, their combined use is contraindicated (see CONTRAINDICATIONS).

 A description of the Do Your P.A.R.T. materials is provided below.
 The main goals of the materials are to explain the program requirements, to reinforce the educational messages, and to assess program effectiveness.